Invariant Grassmannians and a K3 surface with an action of order 192*2: More polarized K3 surfaces of degree 8

 \section{More polarized K3 surfaces of degree 8}

-In \cref{tab:tabk3}, we give 8 projective models corresponding to different triples $(S, G, G_s)$ consisting of a polarized K3 surface $S$ of degree 8, a finite group $G$ of automorphisms of $S$, with symplectic subaction given by $G_s$.
-We compute those using the data available in the database in \cite{st} and the methods explained in this paper.
-In what follows, the groups $G$ and $G_s$ are identified by their ID's the Small Group Library \cite{sgl}, and any $\zeta_n$ denotes a primitive $n$-th root of unity.
+In \cref{tab:tabk3}, we provide equations for different triples $(S, G, G_s)$ consisting of a polarized K3 surface $S$ of degree 8, a finite group $G$ of automorphisms of $S$, with symplectic sub-action given by $G_s$.
+Using the numerical data available in the database of \cite{st}, together with the theory of \cite{sd74} and an algorithm from \cite{shimada}, we know that there exist such symmetric K3 surfaces which can be described as complete intersections of 3 quadrics in $\mathbb{P}^5_\mathbb{C}$.
+Note that now, the corresponding K3 surfaces with such symmetries are not necessarily unique, and there are also several deformation families with the same group actions and degree.
+Hence \cref{tab:tabk3} is not complete.

+In \cref{tab:tabk3}, the groups $G$ and $G_s$ are identified by their ID's in the Small Group Library \cite{sgl}, the column $\#$ gives the entry of \cite[Table 2]{xia96} corresponding the groups $G_s$, and any $\zeta_n$ denotes a primitive $n$-th root of unity.
+Whenever it makes sense, we give parameters $\alpha_i$'s in the equations, with $1\leq i\leq D$, arising from the output of the algorithm explained in the paper (after removing parameters describing isotrivial families).
+Finally, we also tell whether the generic element in the family described by the associated equations is smooth.

 [1]{$^{#1}$}